metno/forti/README.md

 ## Usage
 The application is meant to be run as containers.
 Each component has an associated Dockerfile.

+## Development
+### Test

+### Build
+Container images are built only when adding tags to a commit.
+Each component of the application get its own tag on the form:
+`componentname/version`.
+Each component is versioned separately.

+Tag each relevant component as the final step before merging a change into master.

+E.g:
+- xmlfrontend/0.3.1
+- rawdataforecaster/0.3.0
+- jsonfrontend/0.3.0
+- correctedforecaster/0.3.0
+- rawdataforecaster/0.1.6
+- healthz/0.1.0

 ## Run locally
 TODO: Describe setting up local development version of Forti.